-If you’d like to volunteer hands-on with animals, IKPVA has animal conservation programs available in Costa Rica, Nepal, Thailand, South Africa, and Kenya, where you’ll help protect animals in sanctuaries as well as through research and monitoring endangered species in the wild.
+If you’d like to volunteer hands-on with animals, IKPVA offers some of the best animal conservation programs in Costa Rica, Nepal, Thailand, South Africa, and Kenya, where you’ll help protect animals in sanctuaries as well as through research and monitoring endangered species in the wild.

 A few ways you can get involved include tracking and monitoring animals, feeding animals, coordinating visitors in reserves, accompanying guides on night patrols, assisting with hatchery duties, and much more.
 Depending on the program you sign up for, you may need to have background experience in your project area.